Fourteen Questions People Ask about Hinduism...

 and Fourteen Terrific Answers

-NOTE: This article is also available as a free, full-color PDF from Hinduism Today Magazine: Download it here.
+NOTE: This article is also available as a free ebook (epub, mobi, full-color PDF): Download it here.
 The original 16-page brochure can be purchased singularly or in quantity for teachers and leaders of religion classes, student groups, youth groups or summer camps: Visit our store.

 Have you ever been put on the spot with a provocative question about Hinduism, even one that really shouldn't be so hard to answer?
 If so, you are not alone.
 It takes some good preparation and a little attitude adjustment to confidently field queries on your faith--be they from friendly co-workers, students, passers by or especially from Christian evangelists.
 Back in the spring of 1990, a group of teens from the Hindu Temple of Greater Chicago, Lemont, sent a request to Hinduism Today for "official answers" to nine questions they were commonly asked by their peers.
 These questions had perplexed the Hindu youth themselves; and their parents had no convincing answers.
 Satguru Sivaya Subramuniyaswami took up the challenge and provided answers these nine questions.
 Perusing the list, we thought it crucial to add a tenth dialog on caste, since that is the most relentless criticism Hinduism faces today.
 Then in 2011 we added four more questions and answers.